FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 * Changing system settings
 * Modifying configuration impacting other factors, such as an email or phone number

 When such an action is requested, developers of a system need more certainty about who is actually behind it.
-These type of actions can be legitimate, but are also interesting to anyone who has compromised an account.
+These types of actions can be legitimate, but could also be used by someone who has compromised a user account.

-You can partially mitigate the damage of a compromised account by cimplementing step up auth.
+You can partially mitigate the damage of a compromised account by implementing step up auth.
 An attacker may be able to access the account, but won't be able to take damaging action.

 ### Legal or organizational policies